 SCS Capital Management typically uses discretionary relationships in which the team can place trades in a client’s account without first obtaining consent.
 But in limited circumstances it will consider non-discretionary relationships that require client approval before trading.

-With roots dating back to 1987, Appleton Partners offers portfolio management and financial planning services to individual investors and wealthy families.
+In the middle of our list for the best financial advisors in Boston is Appleton Partners.
+With roots dating back to 1987, this firm offers portfolio management and financial planning services to individual investors and wealthy families.
 For certain clients of some banks, brokerage firms and financial advisory firms, Appleton’s team also handles their separately managed accounts as well as other accounts.
 Some institutional investors, such as charitable organizations, also use the firm.